Why Static Site Generators aren't Good for My Blog

 So, static vs dynamic.
-It could be virtually anything: Tumblr vs Hyde, Blogger vs Pelican, Movable Type vs Jekyll, etc. Major differences between the two models are more or less the same.
-It means that we should be really comparing the models themselves, not their instances.
+It could be virtually anything: Tumblr vs Hyde, Blogger vs Pelican, Movable Type vs Jekyll, etc. Major differences between the two paradigms are more or less the same.
+It means that we should be really comparing the paradigms themselves, not their instances.

 So, what are the lucrative advantages of the static generation model?
 What makes people switch so quickly and without looking back?
 I came up with 3 most important reasons:

 - It’s mostly plain markup text files, that you can store in a Git repository.

 - Increased loading speed and security (well, no features - no loopholes, obviously).

 All three are valid points and at some moment I went down the static path myself with all three in mind.
 First I went with Jekyll, then switched to Octopress.
 At some point I even tried to make Sphinx-generated site (sic!) work as a personal web-page, but lack of blog awareness and increasing complexity made me abandon this idea.
 When they say that running this kind of site is the easiest things to do, this is complete nonsense.
 In terms of comfortable workflow, I only can say a couple good things about pure Jekyll paired with GitHub Pages, but the result was so raw and required so much customization, that straightforward workflow was hardly an advantage.
 It is positioned as a toy for true geeks, tinkerers, but I don’t see how anyone could really benefit from this kind of tinkering (yeah, even geeks and tinkerers).
 I work in IT and we are here mainly to solve problems, not create tons of complimentary issues.
 Instead of reinventing the wheel, you could as well invest your time into something, that really needs to be done, perhaps — writing good stuff for your website.